single-react/single-react-loader/README.md

 ```

+### highlight and snippet in vscode

+Place the following snippet into your settings file.

+{
+  "files.associations": {
+    "*.react": "html"
+  }
+}

 ## What next

 1.support sourceMap
 ~~2.support style scope~~

-And then i will write plugin with common editor such as `vscode`,`sublime` for code snnipets and highlight
+And then i will write plugin with common editor such as `sublime` for code snnipets and highlight

 You can contact me if you have any idea.You also can join us to help single-react stronger.